ninchkn78/Data/README.md

 having readfiles in its own class allows it to access different data

-CHANGES: READFILES taking in year, then year range, then data folder
+CHANGES: READFILES taking in year, then year range, then data folder change getName and getRank by taking in a dictionary instead

 even though there's more questions at the end, lots of thinking in the beginning to make the end easier